lgazo/drawio-mcp-extension/README.md

 pnpm run zip:firefox
 ```

+## Configuration

+### WebSocket Server Port

+By default, the extension connects to the Draw.io MCP Server on port `3333`.
+You can configure a different port through the extension options:

+1. Click on the extension icon to open the popup
+2. Click the **⚙️ Settings** button (or access extension settings through your browser's extension management page)
+3. Enter your desired port number (1024-65535)
+4. Click **Save Settings**

+The connection will automatically reconnect with the new configuration.
+The configured port is displayed in the popup for easy verification.

+**Note:** Make sure your Draw.io MCP Server is running on the same port you configure here.
+Restarting the browser will not reset the configuration - it persists across sessions.

+### Connection Status

+The extension icon indicates the current connection state:
+- 🟢 Green: Connected to the server
+- 🟠 Orange: Connecting/reconnecting
+- 🔴 Red: Disconnected

+You can also view the current configured port and connection status in the extension popup.

 ## Sponsoring

 If you enjoy the project or find it useful, consider supporting its continued development.